Carnufex: Paleoecology

 The Pekin Formation is a Late Triassic deposit in Deep River Basin of North and South Carolina, which dates from the Carnian about 231 million years ago.
 The formation is the oldest in the Chatham Group.
 The locality of Carnufex is in a boulder field, and the rock facies suggest that the region once represented a channel or alluvial deposit.
 In the Carnian, the formation would have been 2º north of the equator.
-Many fauna from the Pekin Formation await formal description.
-The fauna include a new aetosaur, Carnufex and another crocodylomorph, an unnamed traversodont formerly assigned to Boreogomphodon, and a new dicynodont.
+Much of the fauna from the Pekin Formation awaits formal description.
+The fauna includes a new aetosaur, Carnufex and another crocodylomorph, an unnamed traversodont formerly assigned to Boreogomphodon, and a new dicynodont.
 Although Carnufex was the largest carnivore in its ecosystem known from fossils, this may be a result of sampling bias obscuring the distribution of larger animals like rauisuchids.
 As a result, its describers hesitated from identifying Carnufex as the apex predator of its environment, instead proposing that it may be part of a large predator "guild" that inhabited the area.